Prumnopitys taxifolia: Description

-Prumnopitys taxifolia is a species of dioecious evergreen conifer in the family Podocarpaceae, reaching heights of 30 m tall, with a trunk of up to 1–2 m in diameter.
+Prumnopitys taxifolia is a species of dioecious evergreen conifer in the family Podocarpaceae, reaching heights of 30 m, with a stout trunk of up to 1–2 m in diameter.
 Branches are initially ascending and eventually become spreading, forming a domed or rounded crown.
 The bark is thin and smooth (particularly on younger trees); it has spots, similar to hammer marks, which are red or purplish-brown in colour when fresh, weathering into a dark brown to black colour, and peeling freely into thick flakes.
 The outer bark itself can vary in colour from a dark brown to an almost black colour.
-The wood is very dense, hard, and a dark brown to rich yellow-brown colour.
-P. taxifolia has an average lifespan of 600 years, although it may live as long as 1000 years.
+The wood is very dense, hard, and has a dark brown to a yellow-brown colour.
+P. taxifolia has an average lifespan of 600 years, although a specimen from Tongariro National Park is estimated to have lived for more than 1000 years.

-Prumnopitys taxifolias young form is distinct and profoundly exhibits heteroblasty.
-Its young form, which resembles a tangled shrub, is so distinct that the first botanists in New Zealand initially thought they were separate species.
-Unlike the related miro (Pectinopitys ferruginea), P. taxifolia has a distinctive and long-lasting young stage, which is a tangle of slender, flexible, divaricating branchlets that are interspersed with a scattering of leaves.
-After several decades, the adult tree begins to grow out of the top of the young shrub and the divaricating branchlets will drop off.
+Prumnopitys taxifolias young form is distinct and the species profoundly exhibits heteroblasty (a significant change in a plant's form).
+Its young form, resembles a tangled shrub, is so distinct that the first botanists in New Zealand initially thought they were separate species.
+Unlike the related miro (Pectinopitys ferruginea), P. taxifolia has a distinctive and long-lasting young stage, which is a tangle of slender, flexible, divaricating branchlets.
+After several decades, the plant begins to grow out of the young shrub and the divaricating branchlets will drop off.
 It is unknown why this species developed this characteristic; one possibility is that the tangled branches are designed to create a warm temperature inside the shrub, hence the species could survive in colder climates, or it may serve as a defence against browsing animals.
 The young stage can last for up to 60 years.